 1. Do your research

 Did you know that there are 21 universities in Ontario alone?
 Each with their own programs and student life that make them unique!
 Start by thinking about what you are interested in and go from there, because you are going to be most successful in a program that you enjoy.

 The next step is to do some research on the schools that offer that program, which will help narrow down your choices.
 Lastly, ensure you have the prerequisites you need for your programs of choice.

-Many students describe how they decided on a university as a feeling they got when stepping on to the campus, so this step is an important one!
-Due to the pandemic, we are not currently running in-person tours, but that doesn’t mean you have to miss out on seeing our campus for yourself!
+Many students describe how they decided on a university as a feeling they got when stepping onto the campus, so this step is an important one!
+At this time we have resumed in-person tours with safety protocols and continue to offer virtual tours to ensure students can get a feel of their future home.

 3. Attend Open House